Pacha (Inca mythology): Criticism

-Various historians, anthropologists and linguists are critical of the existence of the concept of Pacha in pre-Colombian Andean thought, which is largely based on the indigenous chronicler Guaman Poma's 1616 chronicle.
+Various historians, anthropologists and linguists are critical of the existence of the concept of Pacha in pre-Columbian Andean thought, which is largely based on the indigenous chronicler Guaman Poma's 1616 chronicle.
 This chronicler, writing in a particular political context, thought, similarly to Inca Garcilaso de la Vega, that the Inca emperors prepared the Andes to receive Catholicism, comparing events from Andean cosmological development to Western history, notably using the word "flood" to describe Unu Pachacuti, and therefore comparing the destruction of the world by the creator deity Viracocha to the Bliblical flood.

 The archeologist Pierre Duviols notes that Guaman Poma, adopting a Western way of thinking, used, along with other chroniclers, the concept of "ages", to describe supposed cycles, which was an important part of Ancient Greek thought.
 Main criticisms to the conception of pacha appeal to the lack of early colonial written sources in its favor.
 Other criticisms concern the notion of three realms in Inca cosmology.
 According to historian Juan Carlos Estenssoro, kay pacha is a missionary neologism, and, while other compounds may have been preexisting, the interpretation of pacha as "realm" could be attributed to Catholic missionaries.
 Furthermore, the Peruvian linguist Rodolfo Cerrón Palomino attributes the coining of the compounds entirely to Catholic missionaries' lexical planning.
 According to these criticisms, the spatial-temporal concept of pacha as "era", "stage" or "realm" would be an unjustified anachronistic attribution of Christian beliefs to Andean pre-Hispanic societies.
 However, many scholars, such as Nathan Wachtel and Juan de Ossio, defend the chronicle of Guaman Poma, and the conception of Pacha in pre-Hispanic times, Gregory Haimovich stating that parts of the work point to the existence of three realms in pre-Hispanic cosmology.